 Extremely Accurate, “Surgical”

 One of the best investments you’ll make regarding flagship audiophile headphones.
-Price to performance ratio is through the roof.
+The price to performance ratio is through the roof.

 Phenomenal for mixing/reference